 This was my first sunrise hike and I’ve been hooked ever since.
 We started the hike at 4.00am and missioned up the steep mountain in the dark.
 We reached the summit in 90 minutes just as an orange glow rimmed the horizon.

-Mt Maroon is the perfect choice for sunrise because you get 360° views of the Scenic Rim and Mt Barney is right next to you.
-But it’s a tough climb to the top with a very steep climb at the start and then an exposed rock scramble half way.
+Mt Maroon is the perfect choice for sunrise, as you get a 360° view of the Scenic Rim and Mt Barney is right next to you.
+But it’s a tough climb to the top with a very steep climb at the start and then an exposed rock scramble halfway.